ntop/ntopng/doc/nedge/src/introduction.rst

 This is particularly useful for those who wants to integrate ntopng Edge in their own automatized solutions.
 Let's consider the following case as an example.

-An Internet connectivity provider, say ACME ISP, is sells three Internet profiles:
+An Internet connectivity provider, say ACME ISP, is sells three Internet profiles: :code:`basic`, :code:`gold` and :code:`platinum`.

-- :code:`basic`
-- :code:`gold`
-- :code:`platinum`

 The service provider wants to policy the profiles as follow: